Robin Sloan

 The Walking Man

-The Walking Man, by Jiro Taniguchi, published in English by Ponent Mon, is one of the most beautiful graphic novels I’ve ever read.
+The Walking Man, by Jiro Taniguchi, published in English by Ponent Mon, is one of my favorite graphic novels of all time.
 It is mostly wordless, and also basically plotless, simply chronicling a moon-faced fellow’s long walks through the Japanese landscape.
-The art is beautiful and detailed; the time captured here, happily adrift in the flux of urban life, with a tree and/or stream never far from sight, feels basically perfect.
+The art is crisp and detailed; the time captured here, happily adrift in the flux of urban life, with a tree and/or stream never far from sight, feels basically perfect.
 A great gift for the comic reader and/or energetic walker in your life.

 Menewood